mbarbetti/optunapi/README.md

 to the same optimization session don't initialize a new study, but recover the previous one ([`load_study()`](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.study.load_study.html#optuna.study.load_study)) contributing to mapping the hyperparameters space.

-A _trial_ allows to prepare a particular set of hyperparameters and evaluate its capability of optimizing a target function, not necessarily available in an explicit form as in the case of very complex Machine Learning algorithms.
+A _trial_ allows to prepare a particular set of hyperparameters and evaluate its capability of optimizing a objective function, not necessarily available in an explicit form as in the case of very complex Machine Learning algorithms.
 This object provides the following interfaces to get parameter suggestion: